-There will be two live musical events this week at Middlebury’s 51 Main.
+There will be five live musical events this week at Middlebury’s 51 Main.
 At 8 p.m. on Wednesday, the 51 Main Blues Jam continues.
-Members of Conqueror Root and Left Eye Jump will provide lead guitar, bass, keyboard and drums and these guys will back you up or take a break and let you play.
+Dennis Willmott from Left Eye Jump will provide lead guitar, bass, and drums and these guys will back you up or take a break and let you play.
 All musicians and blues fans are welcome.
 Everyone will get a chance to play.

 All ages, no cover.
 For additional information visit www.go51main.com or phone 388-8209.

 “NC Dances VT,” featuring work by Van Dyke Dance Group, Paul Besaw, and Christal Brown, takes place at 7:30 p.m. on Thursday in the Dance Theater of Middlebury College’s Mahaney Center for the Arts.